Medicine/Science – Guidelines

 Changes to the Guidelines for 2018 Medicine / Science Grants

-CASS now requires that Applicants have the approval of the Grants Officer for the making of the application.
+CASS now requires that Applicants have the approval of the Grants Officer of the Grantee for the making of the application.
 Applicants will be required to certify to that effect in their application and the Grants Officer may be required to provide a certificate of confirmation to that effect.

 In addition, the Head of Department must submit a Letter in Support of the application, stating: